Doctors Note Logo

 Losing Hair?
 Why Minoxidil for Men Works & Medical Next Steps

-Minoxidil for men is a proven, first-line over-the-counter treatment for male pattern baldness that boosts blood flow and prolongs the growth phase to thicken miniaturized hairs; it works best for early to moderate crown thinning, with results starting at 3 to 6 months and peaking around 12 months if used consistently and continued long term.
+Minoxidil for men is an FDA-approved, first-line over-the-counter treatment for male pattern baldness (androgenetic alopecia).
+It works by improving blood flow to hair follicles and extending the growth (anagen) phase, helping thicken miniaturized hairs.
+Minoxidil is most effective for early to moderate crown thinning, with visible results in 3–6 months and peak benefits around 12 months when used consistently and continued long term.

 answer background